-We will be pleased to respond to any concerns that you may have about teaching, learning and life in Year 10.
-In this way we hope to work in partnership to ensure that all students fulfil their unique potential.
+We will be pleased to respond to any concerns that you may have about teaching, learning and life this year.
+In this way we hope to work in partnership to ensure that all Year 11 students perform to the very best of their abilities.